List of migrant vessel incidents on the Mediterranean Sea: April

-19 April

-On 19 April, another boat that had just left the port city of Zuwarah, Tripoli, capsized off the Libyan coast during the night, with up to 850 migrants aboard.
+On Saturday, 18 April, a boat that had just left the port city of Zuwarah, Tripoli, capsized off the Libyan coast during the night, with up to 850 migrants aboard.
 28 people were rescued.
 The incident happened 60 mi off the Libyan coast and 120 mi south of the southern Italian island, Lampedusa.
 The boat may have capsized when people on board moved to one side when a ship approached.
 Italian prosecutors say that a Bangladeshi survivor estimated 950 people were on board, and smugglers locked hundreds of the migrants in the ship's hold.
-Among those on board were about 350 Eritreans, 200 Senegalese, as well as migrants from Syria, Somalia, Sierra Leone, Mali, Gambia, Ivory Coast and Ethiopia.
+Among the people on board were about 350 Eritreans, 200 Senegalese, as well as migrants from Syria, Somalia, Sierra Leone, Mali, Gambia, Ivory Coast and Ethiopia.
 The Maltese Navy and Italian Coast Guard began mounting a rescue operation.
 Despite 18 ships joining the rescue effort, only 28 survivors and 24 bodies were pulled from the water by nightfall.
 This incident is cited by some as the shipwreck with the highest death toll in the history of the Mediterranean.
+In June 2016, Italian Navy conducted a recovery operation and raised the boat from a depth of 370 metres (1,214 ft) by a specially designed robotic apparatus.
+The wreck was brought to a port in Sicily by the MPSV Levoli Ivory and was kept in a refrigerated transport structure.
+Over the course of twelve days, Italian fire officers recovered human remains.
 Among other incidents, however, the sinking of the SS Oria in 1944, with a death toll of over 4,000, claimed more lives.

 On 21 April Italian officials reported that the Tunisian captain of the boat had been charged with reckless multiple homicide.
 It was also reported that the children on board had drowned because they were trapped on the boat's lower two levels.

 The Italian Navy, at the request of the Prosecutor of Catania, has made available the minesweepers Gaeta and Vieste, along with the corvette Sfinge, for search and localization of the vessel sank.

-On 7 May 2015 a wreck of a length of 25 metres was located approximately 85 miles north east of the Libyan coast at a depth of 375 metres.
+On 7 May 2015 a wreck with a length of 25 metres was located approximately 85 miles north east of the Libyan coast at a depth of 375 metres.
 The Italian Navy said it was correlated with the wreck of the vessel sank on 18 April.